 Lettuce Companion Plants: Full List of Pairings

-Along with being generally easy to grow and care for, lettuce has another benefit: it can be planted with just about anything!
-Some pairings offer extra help by providing shade, improving soil quality, repelling pests, and much more.
+Along with being fairly easy to grow and care for, lettuce has another benefit: it can be planted with just about anything!
+Some pairings offer extra help by providing shade, improving soil health, repelling pests, and much more.
 Here’s a full list, along with three plants that shouldn’t be planted near lettuce for reference.

 Full List of Lettuce Companion Plants

-While many fruits, vegetables, and herbs can be grown with lettuce, a few make particularly good companions.
-Common reasons for planting lettuce and the following vegetables together are to provide shade for the lettuce, repel pests, and improve soil quality.
+While many fruits, vegetables, flowers, and herbs can be grown with lettuce, a few make particularly good companions.
+Common reasons for planting lettuce and the following plants together are to provide shade for the lettuce, repel pests, and improve soil quality.

 Fruits and Vegetables to Plant with Lettuce

 • Asparagus – Because asparagus grows so large in the summer, it can be a great companion plant for lettuce.
-The tall, leafy “evergreen” plants will offer shade to the cool-weather-loving lettuce.
+The feathery leaves of asparagus plants provide much-needed shade and pest control.

-• Beans, Peas, and Other Legumes – Legumes fix nitrogen in the soil for lettuce, which can help it to grow.
+• Beans, Peas, and Other Legumes – Legumes fix nitrogen in the soil for lettuce, which can help it grow.
+Pole beans and bush beans are both great companions in a lettuce bed.

-• Beets, Carrots, and Parsnips – While lettuce takes up space above ground with only a small amount of root space, beets, carrots, and parsnips need root space with only some space above ground.
+• Beets, Carrots, and Parsnips – While lettuce takes up space above ground and has shallow roots, root crops like beets, carrots, and parsnips need space below-ground for their deep roots with only some space above.
 This means they can be planted together without problems.

-• Corn – Tall corn can keep your lettuce cool and shaded.
+• Corn – Tall corn is a great option for around lettuce, since it can keep your lettuce cool and shaded.

-• Cucumbers – When grown on a trellis, cucumbers offer shade for lettuce.
+• Cucumbers – When grown on a trellis, cucumbers offer shade for lettuce, making them great neighbors.

-• Eggplants and Tomatoes – These tall plants can offer shade to lettuce.
+• Eggplants and Tomatoes – These tall nightshades are good companion plants that provide much-needed shade.

-• Garlic, Onions, Shallots, and Other Alliums – All members of the allium family can deter many pests with their strong scents.
+• Garlic, Onions, Shallots, and Other Alliums – All members of the onion family have strong scents that help keep your lettuce crop pest-free, making them beneficial companion plants.

 • Melons and Squashes – Melons and squashes (both summer and winter varieties) can make excellent companion plants for lettuce early in the year.
 Since the large plants take a while to grow, the lettuce can keep weeds down and make use of the extra space.
 Once the squash or melon increases in size, it will give shade.